 Runtime Operation Considerations (informative)

 Because we have taken appropriate precautions when launching the vTPM to ensure that the platform is in an acceptable state, we can assume that while the VMM is running, it can be relied upon to protect the secrets of the vTPM, barring runtime compromise of the VMM itself.
-In particular, the VMM should
+In particular, the VMM should:

-vTPM secrets being accessed by other s, including other vTPMs
+Prevent vTPM secrets from being accessed by other VMs, including other vTPMs.

-vTPM secrets being accessed through shared memory or other impementation mechanisms
+Prevent vTPM secrets being accessed through shared memory or other implementation mechanisms.

-ache manipulation attacks and other side channel attacks which might allow an attacker to learn information about a vTPM's keys
+Prevent cache manipulation attacks and other side channel attacks which might allow an attacker to learn information about a vTPM's keys.

-ccess to the vTPM's standard interface by VMs that are not part of the vTPM's Virtual Platform, or by unauthorized VMs within the vTPM's VP
+Prohibit access to the vTPM's standard interface by VMs that are not part of the vTPM's Virtual Platform, or by unauthorized VMs within the vTPM's VP.

-odification of the vTPM's runtime state by entities outside of the vTPM
+Prevent modification of the vTPM's runtime state by entities outside of the vTPM.

 The VMM or vPlatform Manager may shut down the vTPM or revoke its credentials if there is some risk of violating these policies.
 A common policy in systems where TPM-based runtime monitoring is in use might include “the vTPM must shut down if the pTPM PCRs for the TCB change”; other policies might force shutdown or credential revocation in the event of software updates, security policy changes, or indications of possible malicious activity.